tooterfish/wordle-a-like/README.md

 **How to Play**
 Wordle is a word guessing game in which players get six attempts to guess a given word.
 Players may choose either a random word or the word of the day.

-A Players' guess must be valid a word, otherwise the game will highlight the guessed letters in red and won't accept the submission.

 After each guess the game will highlight the guessed letters.
 Dark grey if the given word doesn't contain the letter, green for a correct letter in the correct position and yellow for a correct letter in the wrong position.

+A Player's guess must be valid a word, otherwise the game will highlight the guessed letters in red even if they are correct.

 **Technical Information**
 Binary search has been implemented to make searching the word list more efficient.